The almost sure theory of finite metric spaces: Introduction

-In the next section, we define the aforementioned extension axioms and show that they hold approximately almost-surely in sufficiently large finite metric spaces.
-In Section 3, we show that these extension axioms axiomatize a complete theory and show that this theory is the almost-sure theory of all finite metric spaces.
-The final section establishes further model-theoretic properties of the almost-sure theory, including the fact that it has quantifier-elimination, has continuum many nonisomorphic separable models, and is unstable but is supersimple of U-rank $1$.

-In the first two sections, we assume minimal familiarity with continuous logic as established in \cite[Sections 2-4]{mtfms}.
-The final section will assume familiarity with more sophisticated model-theoretic notions.

 Throughout the paper, $L$ denotes the ``empty'' metric language, that is, the metric language consisting solely of the metric symbol $d$.
 The words ``formula'' and ``sentence'' will be used as abbreviations for ``$L$-formula'' and ``$L$-sentence'' respectively.
-All metric spaces will be viewed also as $L$-structures.
+All metric spaces will have diameter at most $1$ and will be viewed as $L$-structures.

+To formulate a continuous zero-one law for finite metric spaces, we need to make two adjustments to the classical statement.
+First, since there are infinitely many metric spaces on the set $\{1,\dots,n\}$, we cannot make sense of a ``random finite metric space'' by using a naive uniform measure.
+Instead, we encode a metric space $X$ on $\{1,\dots,n\}$ by a point in $[0,1]^{\binom{n}{2}}$ (the sequence of distances between pairs of distinct points in $X$) and work with the probability measure $\nu_n$ which is the normalization of the Lebesgue measure on $[0,1]^{\binom{n}{2}}$ restricted to the set $M_n$ of points which encode metric spaces.

+Second, our zero-one law has an approximate character: instead of asking whether a sentence of continuous logic is true or false, it is more natural to ask whether its truth value lies in some subinterval of $[0,1]$.
+In Theorem~\ref{thm:main} below, we show that for any sentence $\sigma$, there is a truth value $r_\sigma\in [0,1]$ such that for almost all finite metric spaces $X$, the truth value of $\sigma$ in $X$ (denoted $\sigma^X$) is approximately $r_\sigma$.
+More precisely, for all $\epsilon>0$:

+The proof of Theorem~\ref{thm:main} proceeds along the same lines as the proof of the classical zero-one law for finite graphs.
+In Section 2, we define ``approximate extension axioms'' and show that they hold almost surely in sufficiently large finite metric spaces.
+In Section 3, we show that these extension axioms axiomatize a complete theory $T_{\as}$, the almost sure theory of finite metric spaces.
+Theorem~\ref{thm:main} follows by an approximate version of the compactness theorem for continuous logic (Fact~\ref{compactness}).
+The final section establishes further model-theoretic properties of the almost sure theory, including the fact that it has quantifier-elimination, has continuum many non-isomorphic separable models, and is unstable but is supersimple of U-rank $1$.

+In Sections 2 and 3, we assume minimal familiarity with continuous logic as established in \cite[Sections 2-4]{mtfms}.
+The final section will assume familiarity with more sophisticated model-theoretic notions.

+We conclude this introduction with some remarks on pseudofiniteness and Fra\"iss\'e limits.
+In the case of the zero-one law for finite graphs, the almost-sure theory is equal to the complete theory of a particular countably infinite graph $G_R$: the random graph (also known as the Rado graph), which is the Fra\"iss\' e limit of the class of finite graphs.
+As a consequence, the random graph is \emph{pseudofinite}.
+This means that $G_R$ is elementarily equivalent to an ultraproduct of finite graphs; equivalently, every sentence which is true of $G_R$ has a finite model.